Real estate investing: Types of real estate investments

+Property types dictate how many investors think about their investments.
+Real estate property types can be split between residential real estate and commercial real estate.
+Some property types in residential real estate include single family residential, condominiums, townhouses, duplexes, triplexes, mobile homes, and ADUs (Accessory Dwelling Units).
+Property types for commercial real estate includes office, industrial, retail, hospitality, multifamily, and specialty property types.
+Some specialized property types within commercial real estate includes data centers, healthcare, facilities, student housing, senior housing, agriculture.
+The property types would dictate what strategies to use for maximizing returns.

 Foreclosure investment

 Some individuals and companies focus their investment strategy on purchasing properties that are in some stage of foreclosure.
 A property is considered in pre-foreclosure when the homeowner has defaulted on their mortgage loan.
 Formal foreclosure processes vary by state and may be judicial or non-judicial, which affects the length of time the property is in the pre-foreclosure phase.
 Once the formal foreclosure processes are underway, these properties can be purchased at a public sale, usually called a foreclosure auction or sheriff's sale.
 If the property does not sell at the public auction, then ownership of the property is returned to the lender.
 Properties at this phase are called Real Estate Owned, or REOs.

 Once a property is sold at the foreclosure auction or as an REO, the lender may keep the proceeds to satisfy their mortgage and any legal costs that they incurred minus the costs of the sale and any outstanding tax obligations.

-The foreclosing bank or lending institution has the right to continue to honor tenant leases (if there are tenants in the property) during the REO phase but usually, the bank wants the property vacant in order to sell it more easily.
+The foreclosing bank or lending institution has the right to continue to honor tenant leases (if there are tenants in the property) during the REO phase but usually, the bank wants the property vacant to sell it more easily.

-Buy, rehab, rent & refinance
+Buy, rehab, rent and refinance

 Buy, rehab, rent, refinance (BRRR) is a real estate investment strategy, used by real estate investors who have experience renovating or rehabbing properties to "flip" houses.
 BRRR is different from "flipping" houses.
 Flipping houses implies buying a property and quickly selling it for a profit, with or without repairs.
 BRRR is a long-term investment strategy that involves renting out a property and letting it appreciate in value before selling it.
 Renting out a BRRR property provides a stable passive income source that is used to cover mortgage payments while home price appreciation increases future capital gains.

+The phrase was slightly updated in a 2022 Bloomberg News article noting that BiggerPockets added "Repeat" to the end, making it "BRRRR" to describe a real estate investing strategy of Buy, Rehab, Rent, Refinance, Repeat.